 Will the real A/B testing success metrics please stand up?

-It’s 2017, and most marketers understand the importance of A/B testing.
+Today, most marketers understand the importance of A/B testing.
 The strategy of applying the scientific method to marketing to prove whether an idea will have a positive impact on your bottom-line is no longer novel.

 But, while the practice of A/B testing has become more and more common, too many marketers still buy into pervasive A/B testing myths. #AlternativeFacts.